4rush1/PastaBar/README.md

 # PastaBar
-This repository is about a pasta bar ordering system / menu
+This is about a pasta bar phone ordering system